mghiozzi/node-telegram-login/README.md

 ```

-Also it is possible to set a custom middleware with specified success and fail functions
+Also it is possible to set a custom middleware with specified success and fail functions.
+Success function will be called with req, res, next and the login_data.
+Fail function will be called with req, res, next arguments.
+In this case you are responsable of calling next()

 ```javascript
 const TOKEN = '<BOT_TOKEN>'